 Finally, it should be noted that the observed shifts in the distributions observed here could be due to environmental change and/or direct anthropogenic factors [e.g. fishing; Boudreau et al. (2017)].
 The shifts in the distributions in the 1970s and 1980s may indeed have been related to either fishing or environmental factors given the relatively high fishing effort during this period (Anderson 1997; Andrushchenko et al. 2018; Legault and McCurdy 2018).
 However several lines of evidence suggest that fisheries are not inhibiting these stocks from re-establishing themselves in the southern or western portions of GB in more recent years.
-For example, in the early 2000’s there was a large increase in the biomass of Yellowtail Flounder which quickly lead to a directed fishery for Yellowtail Flounder and was followed by a rapid decline in the biomass of this stock (Legault and McCurdy 2018).
+For example, in the early 2000s there was a large increase in the biomass of Yellowtail Flounder, which quickly lead to a directed fishery for Yellowtail Flounder, followed by a rapid decline in the biomass of this stock (Legault and McCurdy 2018).
 During this short lived Yellowtail Flounder renaissance, the size of the core area did increase substantially on GB, but it remained centred on the ICJ line and the stock did not re-establish itself in the southern or western regions on GB.
 Additionally, the lack of a large directed fishery for Atlantic Cod on GB since the early 1990s, along with the addition of two large closures in United States waters (Murawski et al. 2000) have not resulted in a shift in the distribution of this stock back into southern or western portions of the bank .
-Finally, in recent years the bycatch of these two stocks from the two lucrative scallop fisheries on GB has also been in decline (O’Keefe et al. 2014; Keith et al. 2020) but this has not resulted in an expansion of the distribution of either stock.
+Finally, in recent years, discards? of these two stocks from the two lucrative scallop fisheries on GB have also been in decline (O’Keefe et al. 2014; Keith et al. 2020), but this has not resulted in an expansion of the distribution of either stock.
 Given these patterns along with the regional trends observed for other stocks of these species (Bundy et al. 2009; NFSC 2012; Pershing et al. 2015; NOAA 2020), it seems likely the distributions of both stocks in recent years has been predominately influenced by environmental conditions.

 Conclusion

-These models provide insight into how the distribution of both species changes both seasonally and inter-annually and how simple static environmental covariates generally have minimal ability to predict these patterns.
+These models provide insight into how the distribution of both species changes both seasonally and inter-annually, even without the consideration of simple static environmental covariates..
 The only static environmental data which had a significant effect on the species distributions were the average sea surface temperature (1997-2008), depth, and bottom type (Yellowtail only).
-The inter-annual shifts in species distribution indicate the increasing importance of Canadian waters for both stocks on GB; these shifts are likely is due to the long-term environmental shifts observed in the region.
-Given the habitat constraints faced by both species the continuation of directed environmental change will likely put both species at increased risk of extirpation from U.S. portion of Georges Bank and, in the longer term, all of GB irrespective of any fisheries management action.
-The utilization of the spatio-temporal information contained in these models provides novel insights which can be used to improve science advice (e.g. accounting for shifting distributions in stock assessments or in the use and development of protected areas) and lead to more informed fisheries management decisions.
+The inter-annual shifts in species distribution indicate the increasing importance of Canadian waters for both stocks on GB, likely is due to the long-term environmental shifts observed in the region.
+Given the habitat constraints faced by both species, continued environmental change will likely put both species at increased risk of extirpation from the U.S. portion of Georges Bank and, in the longer term, all of GB irrespective of any fisheries management action.
+The shifts in species distribution identified by these spatio-temporal models can be used to improve science advice and thus, more informed fisheries management decisions.

 ACKNOWLEDGEMENTS